schema-app/schema/README.md

 ## Deploying a study
 To host your own study on the schema platform, the following steps are required:
-* Create a study protocol and upload it to a web server (follow the instructions below or try our [web-based builder](https://bldr.getschema.app/))
+* Create a study protocol and upload it to a web server (follow the instructions below)
 * Create a page on a server to receive post requests and save data

 ### Study protocol